Introduction

-How Does the Number of Coats Affect the Curing Time?
+How Does the Quantity of Coats Influence Curing Time?

 What is the typical curing time for a single coat?